 That’s why eXroid recommends that you should see a doctor with expertise in the condition if you suspect you may have piles, especially if you have noticed any bleeding.
 A proper examination is important to rule out anything sinister like bowel cancer.
 To organise an appointment with an eXroid consultant, please contact us.

-What causes piles to bleed and flare up?
+What causes haemorrhoids to bleed and flare up?

-In simple terms, due to the nature and construction (biologically speaking) of a hemorrhoid, minor scratches and nicks – or splitting of hemorrhoid’s surface – is likely to result in bleeding.
+In simple terms, due to the nature and construction (biologically speaking) of a haemorrhoid, minor scratches and nicks – or splitting of haemorrhoid’s surface – is likely to result in bleeding.
 Most often, the damage occurs as a result of the itchiness that is symptomatic of haemorrhoids.

 Are men more likely to get piles?

 Some studies suggest that piles are more common in men, but there is no conclusive analysis – so medically speaking, this view is still treated as a somewhat arbitrary assertion.

 Data from NHS England for 2016-17 shows that 53% of piles treatments were given to men and 47% to women.

 In basic terms, the same things that cause an internal haemorrhoid could (in theory) create an external haemorrhoid.
 The more aggressively that the bowels are strained, the higher the likelihood of developing a haemorrhoid of any kind.
 It is possible that more aggressive straining is also more likely to result in an external haemorrhoid, but there are a few studies on this specific subject matter and nothing has been proven.

 Haemorrhoids are graded from stages 1 to 4 based upon these criteria:

 - The haemorrhoid does not prolapse (stick out of your bottom) at any time